lucianoiam/dpfwebui/README.md

 Makefile.support.mk
 ```

-### About DPF - DISTRHO Plugin Framework
+### About DPF — DISTRHO Plugin Framework

 The framework sports an accurate motto: "DPF is designed to make development of
 new plugins an easy and enjoyable task".
 It is a low footprint yet powerful tool
-that allows the developer to focus on productivity by already solving many not
+that allows developers to focus on productivity by already solving many not
 trivial issues commonly found in the audio plugins domain.

 What makes it great?

-- It bears a clear libre license
+- It comes with a clear libre license
-- Relies on standard build tools
-- Very low learning curve
-- Does not promote the usage of unrelated features
-- Does not enforce any particular coding patterns
-- Scope is limited to audio plugins keeping it lightweight
+- Zero bloat: scope is limited to audio plugins
+- Makefile based, MinGW compatible
+- Absurdingly low learning curve
+- High quality modern C++ codebase
-- There is a great and experienced community around
+- Great experienced community around

 Its full documentation and code can be found at https://github.com/DISTRHO/DPF,
 this repo includes it as a git submodule in `lib/DPF`.
 And do not forget to